 When you take your test you should be told how long it will be before the results are returned to the practice.
 In general we quote 3 days for simple blood tests, 1-3 weeks for complex blood tests, 3-5 days for urine, swabs and faeces tests and a week for x-ray tests.

 It is your responsibility to check your results and to make an appointment to discuss them with your doctor if your are advised to do so.

 Churchfields Surgery is pleased to be able to offer a number of additional services which may all be booked through reception:

 Periodically required for HGV and PSV drivers.
 30 minute pro-forma discussion with elements of examination included.
 Please bring a medication list and be prepared to provide a urine sample on arrival.
 Read more.

-Other medical examinations and reports for insurance, employment, sport and other purposes are undertaken.
+Other medical examinations and reports for insurance, employment, sport (not scuba diving) and other purposes are undertaken.
 The current rates can be provided in a leaflet from the reception desk or available here: Churchfields Fee Leaflet.

 Enter all or part of your postcode in the box below and click one of the buttons

 to find those services that are local to you.